mzimmerm/flutter_charts/README.md

 -   Currently the only purpose of `RandomChartData` is for use in the examples below.
 To be clear, `RandomChartData` Y values, series colors, and series legends are not completely random - they hardcode some demoable label, legends, color values, and data ranges (data random within the range).

-<a id="org2722ece"></a>
+<a id="org1378383"></a>

-# Experimenting with Flutter Charts: Using the included example app `file:example/lib/main.dart`
+# Flutter beginner: Experimenting with Flutter using Flutter Charts

+This section describes, very briefly with links, how to install Flutter, and the Flutter Charts package.

-There are multiple ways to experiment with Flutter Charts from your computer.
-We describe running Flutter Charts in development mode on your device (Android, iOS - follow 1, 2 or 3, 4 and 6), or alternatively on a device emulator (device emulator running from an IDE such as IntelliJ with Android Studio installed - follow 1, 2 or 3, 5, 6 or 7).
+This section We describe running Flutter Charts in development mode on your device (Android, iOS - follow 1, 2 or 3, 4 and 6), or alternatively on a device emulator (device emulator running from an IDE such as IntelliJ with Android Studio installed - follow 1, 2 or 3, 5, 6 or 7).

 1. Install Flutter on your computer.
-See <https://flutter.io/> installation section.
+See the installation section on <https://flutter.io/>.
 2. Clone flutter\_charts code from Github to your computer.
 Needs git client.

         cd DIRECTORY_OF_CHOICE